ClickHouse/ClickHouse/docs/en/data_types/datetime.md

 # DateTime {#data_type-datetime}

-Data structure for storing a [Unix time](https://en.wikipedia.org/wiki/Unix_time).
+Data structure for storing [Unix time](https://en.wikipedia.org/wiki/Unix_time).
 It can also store a time zone.

 Syntax: